MIC-DKFZ/semantic_segmentation/README.md

 After defining the baseline on HRNet, other models are also trained and validated under same conditions.
 As can be seen, OCR gives quite similar results to HRNet in these experiments.
-In addition, it can be seen that, in contrast to HRNet, the results documented in the paper cannot be achieved with OCR (it must be said that the baseline used in the OCR paper is slightly different from the one used here).
+What is also noticeable, in contrast to HRNet, the results documented in the paper cannot be achieved with OCR (it must be said that the baseline used in the OCR paper is slightly different from the one used here).
 The use of an additional ASPP module leads to a slight improvement in the OCR results, but significantly increases the time complexity of the model.
-Using MS OCR with two scales gives similar results to the other network, but adding a third scale gives highly increased results.
+Using MS OCR with two scales gives similar results to the other networks, but adding a third scale gives by far the best results.

 ![Models_Basic](imgs/Models_Basic.png)